Port-Menier: History

 After Henri Menier's death, the island and the village remained in his family until 1926 after which it became property of a succession of logging companies.
 The village was thereby not much more than a company town and saw little development.
 In 1974, the Quebec government bought the island and set up a working municipal council in 1984.

+Waterway

+Ports of the Gulf of St. Lawrence, on the Côte-Nord Shore: Blanc-Sablon, Harrington Harbor, Natashquan, Havre-Saint-Pierre, Mingan, Port-Menier (Anticosti Island), Cap-aux-Meules (Îles-de-la-Madeleine).

 Education

 Commission scolaire du Littoral operates St-Joseph School (francophone).

 In popular culture

 Port-Menier was featured in the game Assassin's Creed Rogue, released in (2014) by Ubisoft.
 The game takes place during the French and Indian War, and the Seven Years' War, and features many locations in the North Atlantic.